Can I email you to ask for an exception to any of the policies?

 How long do I have to purchase an e-bike?

 Once you have been approved, you must follow the process outlined in your approval email.
+Visit our 4 easy steps page for details.

 Am I on the waitlist?
 I added my name but didn’t receive a confirmation email.